mgutz/plv8-bedrock/README.md

         mygrate migrations/test.sql

-Repeat steps 2 and 3, 4 as needed
+Repeat steps 2, 3 and 4 as needed.
+A simpler way to edit and test is

-Tip: steps 3 and 4 can also be peformed by running

     npm test